SitanshuA091/Image-Captioning/README.md

 ## **Image Features Extraction**

-Extracted image features using the VGG 16 model
+- Extracted image features using the **VGG** 16 model

-loaded the VGG16 model and restructured the model by Using `model.layers[-2].output` and extracted features from the penultimate layer, omitting the final activation layer, to ensure raw feature representations are obtained as the model was initially designed for classification
+- loaded the VGG16 model with the necessary imports
+-  restructured the model by Using `model.layers[-2].output` and extracted features from the penultimate layer, omitting the final activation layer, to ensure raw feature representations are obtained as the model was initially designed for classification

 ```python